NinaSSawyer/ai-engineering-manager-challenge-sfl/03_section3_Management/ChemBERTa_Workplan.md

 ## 6. Team Roles and Skillsets ##

+The team structure for this implementation was designed to cover the full lifecycle of an ML deployment project within a regulated pharmaceutical environment.
+We selected roles that span from model development and infrastructure to compliance oversight.
+A senior ML Engineer with ChemBERTa expertise anchors the modeling effort, supported by a Data Engineer for preprocessing and ingestion workflows.
+An MLOps Engineer ensures that the model can be deployed, monitored, and retrained in a scalable way.
+A Project Manager oversees delivery and coordination, while a part-time Compliance Lead ensures the project adheres to industry regulations without bloating staffing costs.

 |Role                    |Level	     |Skills Required                                     |Quantity|
 |------------------------|:---------:|:--------------------------------------------------:|-------:|
 |ML Engineer (ChemBERTa) |Senior	 |NLP models, transformers, fine-tuning, PyTorch      |       1|